rivermont/spidy/README.md

 ## master
 The stable, up-to-date branch.

+## tree-test
+Test branch to see how the crawler runs if allowed to crawl the link it just crawled, as opposed to picking a random one in TODO.

+## FalconWarriorr-branch
+Falconwarriorr's development branch.
+He is constantly adding new features to his, and I am slowly implementing them into the master branch.

 ## GUI-spidy
 Falconwarriorr is working on a GUI for spidy.
 For those who like clicky buttons the command line can be confusing and hard to navigate, so we figured a window option would be a nice edition to the suite.

-## FalconWarriorr-branch
-Falconwarriorr's development branch.
-He is constantly adding new features to his, and I am slowly implementing them into the master branch.

 ## saving-test
 The old development branch for implementing word saving.